ATpinnacle/AsianPaintsFinancialModelling/README.md

 A three-statement financial model and DCF valuation of Asian Paints Ltd.

 ⚠️ The Excel model itself is kept private and is not included in this repo.
-This README and the PDF attached above document what the model contains.
+This README and the PDF attached above documents what the model contains.

 What's Inside